sreekavsgit/codex/README.md

 ```

 Set `SMTP_SERVER`, `SMTP_PORT`, `SMTP_USER`, and `SMTP_PASS` environment variables to send real emails.
 Use `--simulate` to print the messages instead.

+## AI Insight Dashboard

+The `ai_dashboard_app` directory contains a simple dashboard built with React and Vite.
+It shows the latest AI news, tool releases, models, and more.
+Run it locally with `npm run dev` and deploy to Vercel for easy hosting.